anvbackman/Programvaruteknik-DT042G/README.md

 The main purpose of this project is to together with a group implement an application in Java utilizing the knowledge gained in the course's learning objectives and by the use of a specific workflow.
 In order for the project to be seen as successful, the following goals need to be met:
-- The application should be implemented in accordance to Test Driven Development (TDD) principles.
-- The application should be implemented using Maven.
-- The application should be implemented in accordance to the workflow specified in Trello.
-- The application should be implemented utilizing a branch for each feature in correlation to the workflow.
-- The application should be ran using user input via the console.

 ## Concrete Goals
+* The application should be implemented utilizing a branch for each feature in correlation to the workflow.
+* The application should be implemented in accordance to the workflow specified in Trello.
 * Design and implement a text-based dungeon crawler game in Java.
 The game should be modular and have a focus on modularity, allowing for easy cooperation, implementation of new features, maintenance and classes
 * Implement a combat system where the player can fight enemies and bosses
 * Implement a character creation system where the player can create a character with different classes, stats and abilities